ipopescu/docs/source/docs/casper/developers/json-rpc/types_chain.md

 * `Classic` The original payment model, where the creator of the transaction specifies how much they will pay, at what gas price.

-* `Fixed` The cost of the transaction is determined by the cost table, per the transaction kind.
+* `Fixed` The cost of the transaction is determined by the cost table, per the transaction category.

 * `Reserved` The payment for this transaction was previously reserved (Not currently implemented).